mongodb/docs/source/includes/tutorial-setup.rst

 Before You Get Started
 ----------------------

-This tutorial uses a Docker development environment to help you get started with the {+connector-long+} by packaging the dependencies and configurations.
+The tutorials in this section use a Docker development environment to package the dependencies and configurations you need to run the {+connector-long+}.

 Requirements
 ~~~~~~~~~~~~